Magnetization and phase transition induced by circularly polarized laser in quantum magnets: Introduction

-Interaction between matter and laser, the most powerful tool for coherent control, has been mainly used in electron and atomic systems.
-So the first question one might ask is `` can spin systems be manipulated by laser as well?''
-The second question, no less important, is ``can it be done coherently on a many-body state?''
-Control of spin systems by lasers is a hot topic due to recent experimental advances~\cite{Kampfrath11,Kimel05}. {\it The key of our study is to use the magnetic component of circularly polarized lasers with photon energy far below the electron energy scale. } It was demonstrated recently that magnetic fields from lasers in the THz regime can directly access to spin dynamics without disturbing the charge degrees of freedom~\cite{Kampfrath11}.
-The merit is that incoherent processes resulting from charge excitations can be prevented.
-While the setup of Ref.~\onlinecite{Kampfrath11} was within the linear response regime, here we extend the avenue to the non-perturbative regime by proposing that one can realize a ``laser-induced phase transition" with perfect quantum coherence.
-We show that, with circularly polarized laser, we can induce net magnetization in a quantum antiferromagnet.
-First, it is demonstrated numerically with the infinite time-evolving block decimation (iTEBD)~\cite{Vidal07,Barmettler09} for one-dimensional spin chains.
-The motion of the induced magnetization can be controlled as desired by shaping the laser pulse, hence provides a new technique for coherent spin manipulation.
+One way to control electron and atomic systems coherently is to exploit an interaction between matter and laser.
+Control of spin systems in condensed matter by lasers is becoming a realistic as well as fascinating topic due to recent experimental advances~\cite{Kampfrath11,Kimel05,Kirilyuk10}.
+The key in our study is to use a {\it magnetic component of circularly polarized lasers} with photon energy far below the electron energy scale.
+It was in fact demonstrated recently that a magnetic field of lasers in the terahertz (THz) regime can directly access the spin dynamics without disturbing the charge degrees of freedom of electrons~\cite{Kampfrath11}.
+This enables us to focus on coherent spin dynamics since incoherent processes arising from charge excitations can be prevented.
+While the setup of Ref.~\onlinecite{Kampfrath11} is within the linear-response regime, here we explore a nonequilibrium avenue in the nonperturbative regime, where we propose that a ``laser-induced phase transition'' with perfect quantum coherence can be realized.
+Namely, a circularly polarized laser is shown to induce a net magnetization in quantum antiferromagnets.
+Most of the previous studies about spin pumping~\cite{Tserkovnyak02} or spintronics~\cite{Zutic04} focus on controlling some existing magnetization by a spin torque, which is in sharp contrast with the present nonequilibrium phenomenon where the magnetization rises from zero in a direction perpendicular to the polarization plane of the laser as a purely quantum-mechanical effect.

+We first demonstrate the dynamical induction of magnetization numerically with the infinite time-evolving block decimation (iTEBD)~\cite{Vidal07,Barmettler09} for one-dimensional spin chains.
+The iTEBD is a numerical method that exploits a matrix-product state representation, and can deal with infinite systems (i.e., free of finite size effects) by imposing a spatial periodicity.
+Through imaginary-time and real-time evolutions, we can obtain the GS and dynamics of a system, respectively.